creme332/pakupaku-ai/README.md

 # pakupaku-ai 👾
-A simple bot for playing the 1D PAC-MAN game PakuPaku by ABA Games.
-The [highest score](./assets/best-score.gif) it has reached is 43000.
+A simple bot for playing the 1D PAC-MAN game PakuPaku by ABA Games with a [high score of 300k+](./assets/best-score.gif).

 ![AI GIF](./assets/sample-ai.gif)